Baked Egg Casserole + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 This loaded baked egg casserole goes from oven to table in an hour!
-Make this recipe for brunch, holiday mornings, or breakfast for dinner.
+Make this oven baked breakfast recipe for brunch, holiday mornings, or breakfast for dinner.

 Cheesy Bacon and Egg Breakfast Sliders allow everyone to serve themselves or work as an easy on-the-go option!

-- Bacon – Cherrywood or applewood smoked bacon adds extra savory flavor to the dish, but any thick-cut bacon is fine.
+- Bacon – Cherrywood or applewood smoked bacon adds extra savory flavor to the oven baked breakfast, but any thick-cut bacon is fine.

-- Sausage – Any bulk breakfast sausage will work in this breakfast egg casserole, so feel free to use your favorite brand.
+- Sausage – Any bulk breakfast sausage will work in this egg bake casserole, so feel free to use your favorite brand.

 - Reheating – Warm individual slices in the microwave or heat in the oven until warmed through in the center.

-Baked eggs casserole is typically safe to eat for up to 5 days, though the texture is best if eaten within a day or two.
-Store well covered or transfer to an airtight container to keep it fresh.
+Egg bake casserole is typically safe to eat for up to 5 days, though the texture is best if eaten within a day or two.
+To keep it fresh, store it well-covered or in an airtight container.